James G. King: Early life and education

-James Gore King was born in New York City on May 8, 1791 at the residence of his maternal grandfather.
+King was born in New York City on May 8, 1791, at the residence of his maternal grandfather.
 He was the third son of Mary (née Alsop) King and Rufus King.
 Among his siblings were brothers John Alsop King, who served as Governor of New York, and Charles King, the president of Columbia University, and Edward King, an Ohio politician.

 His father served as the first U.S. Senator from New York and was the 3rd and 8th U.S. Minister to the United Kingdom under Presidents George Washington, John Adams, Thomas Jefferson and John Quincy Adams.

 His paternal grandparents were Isabella (née Bragdon) King and Richard King, a prosperous farmer-merchant.
 Among his extended family were uncles William King, who served as the first Governor of Maine, and Cyrus King, who was a U.S. Representative from Massachusetts.
 His mother was the only child of his maternal grandparents, Mary (née Frogat) Alsop and John Alsop, a prominent merchant and Continental Congressman.

 He pursued classical studies in England and France, returned to United States and graduated from Harvard University in 1810.
 He studied law under Peter van Schaack of Kinderhook, followed by study at the Litchfield Law School in Connecticut.

 Career

 During the War of 1812, he served as assistant adjutant general of the New York Militia, under Major General Ebenezer Stevens.

 After the war, he opened a commission house in New York City with his father-in-law, Archibald Gracie, under the name James G. King and Company.
-Three years later in 1818, he moved to Liverpool, England and established King & Gracie with his brother-in-law, Archibald Gracie Jr., where he established "a high reputation for business ability, and, despite the severe financial crisis of 1822, 1823, and 1824, was able to meet all his obligations and to finally close up the affairs of his house on a satisfactory basis."
+Three years later in 1818, he moved to Liverpool, England, and established King & Gracie with his brother-in-law, Archibald Gracie Jr., where he established "a high reputation for business ability, and, despite the severe financial crisis of 1822, 1823, and 1824, was able to meet all his obligations and to finally close up the affairs of his house on a satisfactory basis."
 While in Liverpool, he met and eventually became a close friend of John Jacob Astor (later serving as an executor of his will), who offered him the presidency of the American Fur Company, which King declined.